Stewart Avenue, Parkway Avenue and Kemp Street – safety upgrades

 Updates and announcements

 In the five year period between January 2011 and December 2015 there were 17 crashes at the intersection of Stewart Avenue and Parkway Avenue, including 10 injury crashes.
-The majority of crashes involved a vehicle coming out of the eastern side of Parkway Avenue.
+The majority of crashes involved a vehicle traveling out of the eastern side of Parkway Avenue.

 The project will involve:

 The right turn lane and traffic light phasing would improve safety for motorists turning right.
-The proposal would also improve traffic flow because motorists turning right would no longer be waiting in the through lane on Parkway Avenue.

 The mature trees on the median strip will not be removed as part of the work.
 Some lower branches on four trees closest to Stewart Avenue may need to be trimmed to shorten any overhanging branches and provide clear sight distance for motorists.